Large Language Models for Scholarly Ontology Generation: An Extensive Analysis in the Engineering Field: Background

 To evaluate the performance of LLMs on this task, we created a gold standard by selecting a sample of 1,000 semantic relationships from the IEEE Thesaurus.
 We have named this dataset IEEE-Rel-1K (IEEE Relations).
 The IEEE thesaurus contains around 11,730 engineering, technical, and scientific terms, including IEEE-specific society terms.
 It is compiled from IEEE transactions, journal articles, conference papers, and standards, and reflects the vocabulary used within the engineering and scientific fields of IEEE.
 Specifically, we utilised the IEEE Thesaurus v1.02\footnote{A copy of version 1.02 of the IEEE Thesaurus is available at \url{https://github.com/angelosalatino/ieee-taxonomy-thesaurus-rdf/blob/main/source/ieee-thesaurus_2023.pdf}.}, which is dated back to July 2023, and is available as a PDF following the ANSI/NISO Z39.4-2021 standard~\cite{iso}.

 To create IEEE-Rel-1K, we developed a Python script\footnote{Script for extracting semantic relationships in IEEE Thesaurus - \url{https://github.com/angelosalatino/ieee-taxonomy-thesaurus-rdf}.} for extracting the hierarchical structure and relationships between terms from the IEEE Thesaurus PDF file.
-Next, we randomly selected 250 relationships for each of the categories: \textit{broader}, \textit{narrower}, and \textit{same-as}.
-For \textit{same-as}, we used a combination of `use preferred term' and `used for' relationships as defined in the ANSI/ISO standard.
+Next, we randomly selected 250 relationships for \textit{broader} and \textit{narrower}.
+For \textit{same-as}, we used a combination of `use preferred term' and `used for' relationships as defined in the ANSI/NISO Z39.19-2005 standard~\cite{niso2005}.
+While the IEEE Thesaurus offers numerous related topics, these do not consistently meet the strict definition of synonymy~\cite{niso2005}.
+For instance, `4G mobile communication' is related to `5G mobile communication' but while they belong to the same category of mobile networks, they represent entirely different technologies.
+Therefore, a team of three experts manually validated and selected only synonyms, lexical variants, and near-synonyms.
+This manual validation was time-consuming, limiting our dataset to 250 samples per category.
 To complete the dataset, we randomly generated 250 pairs of topics, ensuring they were not semantically related within the IEEE Thesaurus, and labelled these as \textit{other}.

 We released IEEE-Rel-1K within the GitHub repository: \url{https://github.com/ImTanay/LLM-Automatic-Ontology-Generation}.